inadarei/nodebootstrap/README.md

 You can customize it by visting http://localhost:9000/hello?name=yourname but really what you should probably do instead is dive into the code and see how it is put together.

+## Customization:

+It's not a bad idea to use more expressive name than default server.js for your main script.
+If you run multiple scripts on the server it can really help differentiate between various forever or "ps" processes.
+However, if you do rename server.js, please make sure to also update corresponding lines in start.sh and start_dev.sh scripts.

 ## License